centraunit/cu-firecracker/HANDOVER.md

 - The system is designed to be language-agnostic
 - Plugins run in isolated Firecracker microVMs
 - All communication is via HTTP
-- Docker is used for plugin building and CRM deployment
+- Docker is used for plugin building and CMS deployment
 - Persistence is implemented for plugins and instances
-- The CLI tool is independent of the CRM system
+- The CLI tool is independent of the CMS system

 ## Contact